bhasfire/stravaRouteVisualizer/README.md

 # 3D Route Runner

-Visualize your outdoor activity in 3D using Photorealistic 3D Tiles and CesiumJS.
+Visualize your outdoor activities in 3D using Photorealistic 3D Tiles and CesiumJS.
 This tool allows you to upload a GPX file and see your route brought to life in a three-dimensional environment.

 ## Getting Started